 It's not gay to say no!

 Deakin University says no to homophobia.
 (Jane den Hollander, Vice-Chancellor of Deakin University)

 Deakin Allies thanks the staff and students who celebrated the International Day Against Homophobia with us.

 Thank you also to the Geelong Adolescent Sexuality Program for funding our IDAHO celebrations.

 Music: 'Popcorn' Tenpenny Joke by T J C Communications Publishing BMI.

 Join the Ally network

 Allies are staff and students who are prepared to align themselves with, and advocate on behalf of, staff and students of diverse sexuality and gender.
 The Network can be joined by any staff member or student.

-Across all Deakin campuses we proudly say No To Homophobia, Transphobia and Biphobia.
-Once again, Deakin University showed its support for diversity in our communities by flying the Rainbow flag for IDAHO (International Day Against Homophobia) on 17 May.
+Across all Deakin campuses we proudly say No to Homophobia, Biphobia and Transphobia.
+Once again, Deakin University showed its support for diversity in our communities by flying the Rainbow flag for IDAHOBIT (International Day Against Homophobia, Biphobia and Transphobia) across all Campuses on Friday 15 May.